 Additional Breakpoints is a stable experiment and is active by default on new websites.

 Let’s Get Started

 Learn how to manage your Additional Breakpoints in the document below.
-In order to use the Additional Breakpoints feature, you may need to navigate to Elementor > Settings > Experiments and set it to Active.
+In order to use the Additional Breakpoints feature, you may need to navigate to Elementor > Settings > Features and set it to Active.
 This feature will be active on new installs.

 Responsive Mode Editor

 To enter the Responsive Mode Editor, navigate to the lower corner of your editor panel and click the responsive mode icon.
 This will load the responsive modes.
 These will additionally load on any responsive controls in the editor.